 Usually Abutilon theophrasti is found near farming activities: gardens, crop fields, nurseries, orchards, groves and the like.
 It’s significant problem where corn, cotton or soybeans are grown sometimes displacing 35% or more of the crop causing losses in the hundreds of millions of dollars.
 As a fiber source in Asia it has been used for rope, bags, coarse cloth, fishing nets, paper stock even caulking boats.

-In today’s world of artificial fibers it is difficult to imagine how important plant fiber was to society hundreds of years ago, not only for clothes but for every day life.
-Chain, for example, was not introduced into sailing until around 1840.
-Before then all shipping relied on rope.
+In today’s world of artificial fibers it is difficult to imagine how important the plant fiber was to society hundreds of years ago, not only for clothes but for every day life.
+Consider sailing: All shipping relied on rope.
 Most ships carried several 120-fathoms (720-foot) long ropes.
 The USS Constitution had seven such ropes.
 A large ship could have 3.5 miles of rope that had to be replaced every two to four years.
 Companies that made cordage were called “ropewalks.”
 The first one opened in Boston in 1641.
 By 1794 there were 14 ropewalks in that city alone.
 In 1810 there were 183 ropewalks in the young United States.
 During those early years fiber for rope making was imported from Europe or Russia, which concerned the U.S. Navy then just as critical materials from hostile sources are a concern today.
 In 1825 it was reported that:

 In answer to the resolutions of the Senate of the United States, of the 17th of May last, that the President of the United States be requisitioned to cause a report from the Secretary of the Navy to be laid before the Senate at the commencement of the next session of Congress showing the reasons, if any, why canvas, cable and cordage, made of hemp, the growth of the United States, may not be used in the equipment of national vessels with equal advantage as if of foreign fabrics or materials.